Sadtrxsh/bubbles-bot/README.md

 # bubbles-bot
-a discord bot for bubble poppinh
+a discord bot for popping bubbles every 100 seconds